leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_184
 - What is ReLEx® Smile?
+- What is smile
+- How can smile help me
+- Wad is smile
+- What is relex
+- What is smile
+- is smile new
 - What does ReLEx® Smile stand for?
 - What does ReLEx® Smile refer to?
 - What happens in ReLEx® Smile?